mrzzy/notes/src/software_dev/scala_impatient/scala.md

 | `val x, y = 0` | Define both constants `x` and `y` with the value `0` |
 | `val x, y:String = "hello` | Define both constants `x` and `y` with the value `"hello"` |

-> use constants wherever possible, variables only when necesseary.
+> use constants wherever possible, variables only when necessary.

 ### Syntactic Sugar
 Syntactic Sugar: